barton-willis/ordmexpt/README.md

 intended as a replacement to `approx-alike`.

-The last I tried, my alternative `ordmexpt` function runs the testsuite, including the share testsuite, with seventy-eight unexpected failures.
+The last I tried, my alternative `ordmexpt` function runs the testsuite, including the share testsuite, with seventy-nine unexpected failures.
 Of these failures, the alternative `approx-alike` determines that fifty-one of these failures are syntactic.
-Of the remaining twenty-seven failures, some are syntactic failures, others are failures such as a integral nounform when the result should be explicit.
+Of the remaining twenty-eight failures, some are syntactic failures, others are failures such as an integral nounform when the result should be explicit.
 Here is a typical syntactic failure:
 ~~~
 ********************** Problem 80 (line 736) ***************